 When McVay realized his playing career wouldn’t continue past college, he turned his attention to coaching and interviewed with Gruden, who hired him as an offensive assistant.
 Jay Gruden held the same title.

 McVay calls himself “really fortunate and blessed” to get that job, acknowledging his family’s connection with the Grudens helped.
-But he aimed to ensure his work ethic allowed him to
+But he aimed to ensure his work ethic allowed him to stick around.

 “I wanted to do whatever job they gave me to the best of my ability, whether it was cutting up film or putting in formations or putting together tip sheets for the coaches, just whatever I could,” McVay said.